Employee recognition is vital to building a high performance culture

 Make Your Recognition Specific and Individualized

-According to Gallup, the most effective recognition is “honest, authentic, and individualized”.
+, the most effective recognition is “honest, authentic, and individualized”.
 This is the difference between a generic “good job” and, instead, praising a specific behaviour and its results.
 Peer-to-peer recognition helps achieve this, as fellow team-members are often best-placed to give specific and timely recognition.

 One of the best ways to encourage individualized recognition is to divide recognition into categories.
 For example, each month you may encourage staff to recognize someone in each of the following categories: Teaching, Sales, and Leadership.
 This encourages staff to give recognition for a specific behaviour related to each category.
 This is preferable to generic feedback given without specific examples, which is overall less effective.